On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

-We note that periodic constants for one-variable series was defined by N\'emethi and Okuma in ~\cite{Ok,NOk}, the multivariable case was developed in \cite{LN}.
-More details and examples can also be found in \cite{NPS,NJEMS,LSz}.
+The concept of periodic constants for one-variable series was defined by N\'emethi and Okuma in ~\cite{Ok,NOk}, the multivariable case was clarified in \cite{LN}.
+For more details we invite the reader to consult with \cite{NPS,NJEMS,LSz}.